solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 ## Mutability

 In contrast to immutable primitive types, objects and arrays in JavaScript are **mutable**.
-Modifications truly modify the original data _inside_ the variable:
+Modifications truly modify the original data _inside_ them:

 ```js
 let oldPerson = {name: 'Ismo'};